-Other art-and-culture-based organising and events taking place around COP26:
+Other arts-and-culture-based organising and events taking place around COP26:

-- One Ocean is an initiative bringing together artists and marine scientists for collaboration around COP26.
+- Ocean ARTic is a project bringing together artists and marine scientists for collaboration around COP26

 - Cultura Panetaria is an initiative bringing together arts and environmental campaigners in Chile and South America and seeking to forge connections in Scotland.